cyph/cyph/README.md

 	boot2docker init
 	boot2docker start

-To build for the first time:
+To build for the first time (but scroll to the bottom first):

 	docker build -t cyph/<branch> .